Sculptra vs Radiesse Explained

 - Medical Community Member - September 7th 2018

-Cosmetic injectables are administered to alter the appearance and structure of the skin and can be grouped into neuromodulators, dermal fillers, and fat-dissolving treatments.
-These types of treatments have been enjoying a rise in popularity in recent times, as they provide the same effects as surgical procedures but are much less invasive and lack the associated downtime and complications of said procedures.
+Cosmetic injectables, which are administered to alter the appearance and structure of the skin, can be grouped into several categories: neuromodulators, dermal fillers, and fat-dissolving treatments.
+In recent years, these injectables have been growing in popularity, as they provide the same effects as surgical procedures but are much less invasive, without the associated downtime and complications of said procedures.

-Sculptra and Radiesse are two dermal fillers that act as collagen biostimulators.
-This type of filler is not used to replace volume; rather, they are administered to encourage the body to produce more collagen at the treatment site.
-Sculptra and Radiesse are perhaps the best-known products in their category, so it is worthwhile to take an in-depth look at how these two dermal fillers compare with each other.
+Sculptra and Radiesse are two dermal fillers that act as collagen biostimulators, which are administered to encourage the body to produce more collagen at the treatment site.
+Sculptra and Radiesse are perhaps the best-known products in tihs category, so it is worthwhile to take an in depth look at how they compare to one another.

 Generally speaking, there are two types of dermal fillers: fillers that are implanted to provide volume replacement, like hyaluronic acid-based fillers, and collagen biostimulators, such as Sculptra and Radiesse.
 These two types of fillers generally have their own characteristics, drawbacks, benefits, and application type.

-The mechanism by which biostimulators promote collagen growth is fibroblast activation through either inflammatory (e.g. Sculptra) or non-inflammatory (e.g. Radiesse) pathways, depending on the involvement of a foreign body response.
-Over time, the formation of collagen has corrective benefits that extend the results of fillers over a long period of time, which is usually about 1–2 years.
+Biostimulators promote collagen growth through fibroblast activation, which is either inflammatory (e.g. Sculptra) or non-inflammatory (e.g. Radiesse), depending on the involvement of a foreign body response.
+Over time, the formation of collagen has corrective benefits that extend the results of fillers over a long period of time, which is usually between one and two years.

-The effects of these types of fillers are not immediate, as it takes time to stimulate tissue growth in the treated areas.
-Furthermore, the effects of these types of fillers are irreversible, unlike hyaluronic acid fillers.
+The effects of these fillers are not immediate, as it takes time to stimulate tissue growth in the treated areas.
+Furthermore, the effects are irreversible, unlike those of hyaluronic acid fillers.
 For this reason, collagen biostimulators are not recommended for first-time patients.

-Sculptra is a filler composed of a material called poly-L-lactic acid, a synthetic and resorbable material also used in other medical devices such as absorbable sealants, fixation screws, and dissolvable sutures.
-Like other biostimulators, effects are delayed, usually by several weeks or months; however, the results gained are long-lasting, often lasting for anywhere between 18 to 24 months.
+Sculptra contains poly-L-lactic acid, a synthetic and resorbable material that is also used in other medical devices such as absorbable sealants, fixation screws, and dissolvable sutures.
+Like other biostimulators, the effects are delayed by several weeks or months; the results, however, are long-lasting, often lasting up to two years.

 When injected into the skin, the poly-L-lactic acid microparticles of Sculptra incite a foreign body response that stimulates fibroblasts, mononuclear macrophages, and vascular fibrous tissue at the site of the implant(s).
 Fibroblasts envelope the deposited microparticles and are triggered to produce collagen fibres, resulting in skin thickening.

-Treatment with Sculptra requires slightly more aftercare on the part of the patient than other dermal filler treatments, with the treated areas requiring a massage for five minutes five times per day for five days after treatment.
+Treatment with Sculptra requires slightly more aftercare on the part of the patient than other dermal filler treatments, with the treated areas requiring a massage for five minutes, five times per day for five days after treatment.
 Also, repeat treatments are usually necessary in order to gain the full effects of Sculptra treatment.
-Typically, a treatment regimen is divided into a series of three treatment sessions given once a month.
+Typically, a treatment regimen is divided into a series of three treatment sessions given once monthly.

-Radiesse is made of microparticles of calcium hydroxylapatite suspended in a gel (70%) of water, glycerine, and a small amount of carboxymethylcellulose.
-The resultant gel has a high elastic modulus, allowing it to resist deformation.
+Radiesse contains microparticles of calcium hydroxylapatite suspended in a gel (70%) of water, glycerine, and a small amount of carboxymethylcellulose.
+The resulting gel has a high elastic modulus, allowing it to resist deformation.
 Due to its physical properties, Radiesse has to be placed deeper (periosteal) in the skin compared to its counterparts.

 Radiesse has a slightly different method of stimulating fibroblast activity than Sculptra.
 As it is composed of the same component found in the mineral portion of bone and teeth, Radiesse is non-inflammatory.
 As such,, the filler acts as a scaffold for collagen production that promotes the ingrowth of new tissue similar to its surrounding.
 This results in an overall improvement in skin texture and volume, and these benefits can last as long as two years or more.

-In addition to its role as a collagen biostimulator, Radiesse also immediately volumizes properties due to its high elasticity and viscosity, which is an added advantage to using this dermal filler.
-Numerous studies and years of clinical experience have demonstrated the benefits and efficacy that Radiesse is able to impart.
+In addition to its role as a collagen biostimulator, Radiesse has volumizing properties due to its high elasticity and viscosity, which is an added advantage to using this dermal filler.
+Numerous studies and years of clinical experience have demonstrated the benefits and efficacy of Radiesse.

-As biostimulators, both Radiesse and Sculptra can be used to add volume in large areas with substantial volume loss, such as the cheeks or temples; for hand rejuvenation; to fill in skin depressions, such as pitted acne scars; and to treat pronounced nasolabial folds.
-Radiesse is considered especially suitable for the purposes of hand contouring.
-Its opacity is used to great effect in this situation, as it causes prominent blood vessels like veins and tendons to be obscured.
+Both Radiesse and Sculptra can be used to add volume to large areas with substantial volume loss, such as the cheeks or temples; for hand rejuvenation; to fill in skin depressions, such as pitted acne scars; and to treat pronounced nasolabial folds.
+The opacity of Radiesse is considered especially suitable for the purposes of hand contouring, as it causes prominent blood vessels like veins and tendons to be obscured.
 This effect cannot be achieved with other dermal fillers, including Sculptra.